 Learn what label trees are and how you can manage them.

 A label tree is a collection of labels that may be flat or in a tree-like structure.
 This can be a taxonomy, a custom classification scheme or something entirely different.
 Label trees can be attached to multiple projects.
 If a label tree is attached to a project, all labels of the label tree are available to be attached to annotations, images or videos in this project.

 Every user is allowed to create label trees.
 To create a label tree, click on the button on the dashboard (or here).
 When you successfully created a label tree you will be redirected to the label tree overview.
-The overview shows you a list of all labels, projects and users that are associated with the label tree as well as several controls to modify the label tree.
+The overview shows you lists of all labels, projects and users in several tabs that are associated with the label tree, as well as controls to modify the label tree.